MontgomeryLab/tinyRNA/START_HERE/tinyRNA_TUTORIAL.md

 The output you see on your terminal is from `cwltool`, which coordinates the execution of the workflow CWL.
 The terminal output from individual steps is redirected to a logfile for later reference.

 ### File outputs
-When the analysis is complete you'll notice a new folder has appeared whose name contains the date and time of the run.
-Inside you'll find subdirectories containing the file and terminal outputs for each step, and the processed Run Config file for auto-documentation of the run.
+When the analysis is complete you'll notice a new timestamped folder has appeared.
+Inside you'll find subdirectories containing the file outputs for each step, and processed copies of your configuration files which serve as auto-documentation of the run.
+These configuration copies also allow for repeat analyses using the existing file outputs.

 ### Bowtie indexes
 Bowtie indexes were built during this run because `paths.yml` didn't define an `ebwt` prefix.
 Now, you'll see the `ebwt` points to the freshly built indexes in your run directory.
 This means that indexes won't be rebuilt during any subsequent runs that use this `paths.yml` file.
 If you need to rebuild your indexes, simply delete the value to the right of `ebwt` in paths.yml